-If there’s one thing that will draw an 8 year old into reading, it’s a funny book.
-And so with that in mind I made this list of 3rd grade books, perfect for summer reading!
-Some of the book will cause kids to giggle, some will make them guffaw, but all of titles on this book list for 3rd grade will make them smile all summer long.
+If there's one thing that will draw an 8 year old into reading, it's a funny book.
+And so with that in mind I made this list of 3rd grade books!
+Some of the book will cause kids to giggle, some will make them guffaw, but all of titles on this book list for 3rd grade will make them smile from ear to ear.

-So whether you are stocking up at the bookstore for a summer family vacation, or heading to the library for lazy summer reading in the park, these funny books for 3rd graders (really, ages 7-11) will surely hit the spot.
-(Note: book covers and titles are affiliate links.)
+So whether you are stocking up at the bookstore for after school reading time or heading to the library to fill up your book bag, these funny books for third graders will surely hit the spot.

 The Bad Guys (series) by Aaron Blabey.
 I read the first book in the series out loud and my 8 year old and I could not stop laughing!
 He subsequently gobbled up the next two books on his own.
 Mr. Wolf is on a mission to change his reputation and convinces his fellow reprobates, Mr. Snake, Mr. Piranha and Mr. Shark to join him in the Good Guys Club.
 Their first mission is to free 200 dogs from the Maximum Security City Dog Pound!
 Absolutely hilarious and extremely silly in the very best way.

 Moxy Maxwell Does Not Love Stuart Little (series) by Peggy Gifford.
 We listened to this (and the sequel) on audiobook and my son spent much of the time laughing, especially during the periodic one word chapters.
 Moxy is supposed to read Stuart Little for her summer reading assignment, but she spends more time avoiding — and justifying that avoidance — than she does reading.
 Hilarious, and the text edition includes a very clever use of photographs to highlight Moxy’s creative procrastination skills.